 CDO BI customers are CDO PM-T/TPMs/SDMs, Leadership, SDEs & Scientists and other BI teams.

-A few years ago when Alexa was relatively smaller there was one single BI team (Alexa BI) to serve all customers, over the years Alexa have grown X times as well the data within Alexa.
-Alexa BI (renamed as AXD BI) is serving for 1P customer adoption and engagement data even today.
-However, with the growth of various teams such as Targeting, ESP, multi-tasking, agents, registry etc., Alexa BI is not resourced enough to serve the individual requests from each Alexa teams.
-Hence, various teams (Orgs) in Alexa have created separate BI teams such as Smarthome BI, Music BI, Friction BI, ASK BI and AVS BI etc. Similarly when the CDO was re-org’d from the Smart Home org, CDO BI was formed for the CDO org BI needs.

-The primary need of the CDO BI customer is to get answers to the business questions using data in an efficient, accurate, reliable and self-served manner.
+The primary need of the CDO BI customer is to obtain answers to business questions using data in an efficient, accurate, reliable and self-served manner.
 Customers are looking to find answers for the following reasons 1) to prioritize the right milestones or deploy engineering resources 2) to know the extent of the defects in the service 3) to measure the success of the project 4) to define goals 5) add data points to justify the funding of new projects.
-Hence, the customer-facing products we are building to support these customer needs are: 1) QuickSight Dashboards/Excel decks: For pre-defined and standard metrics to have access to everyone on their fingertips.
+The customer-facing products that CDO BI is building to support these customer needs are: 1) QuickSight Dashboards/Excel decks: For pre-defined and standard metrics to have access to everyone on their fingertips.
 It is the standard way to see the output across the Amazon.
 2) Query Bank for FAQs: Standard queries often needed to dive deep and get the raw data for frequently asked questions.
 3) Simplified aggregated tables: For deep dives and Ad Hoc questions which are not present in dashboards already.

-To create these products, we must make the following infrastructure investments: 1) A data infrastructure a) Data pipelining to extract data from services (DE) and b) host the required and accurate data to end users to query securely (DE), 2) Meaningful tables with applied business rules & context to display in an insightful way (BIE), 3) Tools and knowledge to enabling self-service (BIE & A).
-Such as Dashboards, Decks, Query bank to enable customer to answer any questions backing with accurate data.
+To create these BI products requires the following infrastructure investments: 1) Instrumentation by engineering teams to capture metrics of business interest and store the metrics in a repository such as S3, DynamoDB, or Datamart (Owned by Engineering), 2) A data infrastructure that comprises a) Data pipelining to extract the data from engineering repositories and b) host the data in a cluster such as Redshift with a schema that can be queried using SQL (Owned by Data Engineering), 3) A data front-end that comprises a) Meaningful tables with applied business rules and context to display the data in an insightful way and b) Tools that enable self-service access to the data (BIE & BIA).
+We elaborate on this data journey below.

+BI journey to create Metrics

+Ideally, metrics are generated based on the request of the product owner to 1) measure the success of the product or 2) to know the quality/defects of the product or 3) to analyze the problem in hand.
+It starts with the 1) product owner defining the problem/metric and how they like to consume the data.
+Later, 2)BIE understand the requirements and scope it as, does the project need Data and Software Engineering support to get access to the data or do BIE already have the required data.
+2.a) If the data are available BIE will work on creating the metrics using SQL and 2.b) if data is not available BIE works with PM, DE and SDE to acquire the required data.
+In this flow, the metric dependency is as follows, 1) without metrics it is challenging for product owner to take right decisions, 2) without data in relational database, it is challenging for BIE to create and automate metrics, 3) without data in BI consumable format i.e. S3 files or EDX streams it is challenging for DE to provide data to BIE to create metrics.
+4) Without product owner requesting for data, SDE team won’t instrument the data due to lack of funding.
+Hence, the whole journey requires coordination between all these roles.

+Overall journey in detail: To be added

 Situational Assessment